How to Build and Use a Trash Can Composter

 In addition to a proper ratio of materials, you'll also need to make sure that your compost stays moist but not wet.
 In general, your compost should feel like a wrung-out sponge—slightly damp but not sopping.
-Any wetter than that and it will start to smell because it has become anaerobic, meaning oxygen can't get to parts of the pile.
+Any wetter than that, and it will start to smell because it has become anaerobic—meaning oxygen is not reaching parts of the pile.
 If your pile dries out, it will still break down eventually, but it will take much, much longer than it should.
 A pile that is too dry generally will not emit any warmth.
 Monitor the moisture level throughout the decomposition process, and adjust your ratio of greens to browns accordingly.

-In addition to monitoring moisture, you'll also need to keep your compost aerated.
+In addition to monitoring moisture, you'll also need to keep your compost aerated to provide oxygen.
 In a traditional pile, this is done by digging into the pile and turning the contents every week or two.
 You can aerate your trash can composter by simply laying it on its side and rolling it around a few times.
 Do this once or twice a week until the compost is ready to use.